 |Awards and festivals/retro screenings||Kinema Junpo “Best One”; Venice Film Festival (nominee), 1939; New York Film Festival, 2011; MOMA retrospective (2016)|

-Poverty-stricken tenant farmer Kanji, a widower, lives in a humble hut in a rural village with his three children: his teenage daughter Otsugi, his young son Yokichi and an unnamed infant.
+Poverty-stricken tenant farmer Kanji, a widower, lives in a humble hut in a rural village with his two children: his teenage daughter, Otsugi, and his young son, Yokichi.
 Kanji’s father-in-law Ukichi (called, in the English subtitles, “Uhei”), with whom Kanji has never gotten along, and who cannot work in his native village as he is now too old and feeble, has recently moved in with Kanji’s family.
 This creates conflict, as Kanji resents having another mouth to feed, as well as the debts that Uhei has brought with him and for which he, Kanji, is now expected to be responsible.

 Kanji asks permission of the landlord’s wife to make additional income by threshing grain, and she allows this.
 While he is working at this job, Otsugi arrives to inform her father that Uhei is threatening to leave and return to his native village, even though he’s too old to work.
 The landlord’s wife, hearing this, offers to pay Kanji for the full day’s work if he would stop and go talk to the old man, but Kanji refuses to stop working, unwilling to dissuade the old man from going.

 Kanji steals grain from a local peasant’s field and the peasant complains to a policeman who has come to investigate.
 Kanji runs away and hides in a barn, with the full knowledge of the landlord’s wife.
-She advises Otsugi to cut some grain from her family’s fields (which the girl then tosses into the river), in order to convince the police that the stolen grain found on Kanji’s property is really from Kanji’s own land.
+Without saying so explicitly, she advises Otsugi to cut some grain from her family’s fields (which the girl then tosses into the river), in order to convince the police that the stolen grain found on Kanji’s property is really from Kanji’s own land.
 When the mollified policeman leaves, Kanji comes out of hiding.